machdyne/schoko/README.md

 ### JTAG

 These examples assume you're using a "USB Blaster" JTAG cable, see the header pinout below.
+You will need to have [openFPGALoader](https://github.com/trabucayre/openFPGALoader) installed.

 Program the configuration SRAM: